wildomonges/ruby-on-rails/demo-ecommerce-facilcompro/README.md

 # README

-In this folder, I want to share with you some screenshots of my personal project named FacilCompro.<br/>
+In this folder, I want to share with you some screenshots and some ruby codes of my personal project named FacilCompro.<br/>
 It is an ecommerce application I developed between the years 2016 ~ 2017 completly alone from zero.<br/>
 I used the following technologies in the development <br/>
 .
 Ruby on Rails 4.0 <br/>